infini8-13/CS537-Network-Security/Practical_Assignment_5/README.md

 # Practical-Assignment-5
-Implementation of The El Gaamal algorithm
+Implementation of The ElGamal algorithm